-Home Disaster Readiness
+Simple Home Disaster

 One person can make a difference.

 Power outages, fires, floods, earthquakes, wind, and storms can interrupt

 utilities, phones, stores, ATMs, and travel.
 You can be forced to leave

-your home because of flooding, sewage backflow, fire, chemical accident, or terrorist
+your home because of flooding, sewage backflow, fire, chemical accident,

-inexpensive common sense preparation document.
+is an inexpensive common sense preparation document.
 It will help your

 commute and vacations.

 The large disaster relief organizations can provide basic relief for a lot

 of people, but need a few days to get set up.
 Wise people are prepared to

 Don't buy any survival kits or anything you are not familiar with.
 After

 the power goes out is not the time to try something out.
 Don't waste your

 money buying "special survival food".
 It will probably get old before you

 need it.
 Just keep your regular canned goods stocked.

-This is not a complete guide to preparation; it is only to give you a starting place.
-Experience,
+This is not a complete guide to preparation; it is only to give you a

-is better than common sense (which doesn't seem
+preparation.
+And nothing is better than common sense (which doesn't seem

-The most effective way to prepare is to have good friends and
+The most effective way to prepare is to have good friends and neighbors.

-people who are well connected socially to those nearby do the best when disaster strikes.
+well connected socially to those nearby do the best when disaster strikes.

-The only thing better is to be part of a neighborhood group that prepares for disaster together.
+The only thing better is to be part of a neighborhood group that prepares

-Copyright 2005-2016 Ken
+Copyright 2005-2024 Ken Young